 #4.
 Dietary Fibre

 Fibre is indigestible but very important because it accumulates in our gut, acting as a bulking agent.
 It absorbs water and expands, causing the bowels and stomach to enlarge.
 By doing so, it helps reduce hunger pangs.
-Fibre also helps prolong delivery of glucose to the bloodstream by contributing to slow down the absorption of food.
+Fibre also helps prolong the delivery of glucose to the bloodstream by contributing to slow down the absorption of food.

 #5.
 Lack of Folate